 Two laser altimeters are incorporated in the vehicle to determine the height of the UAV above the ground.
 The aircraft is also equipped with a vane control system to produce either side force or rolling moment.

-About 460 channels fitted in the aircraft send real-time data to the ground station operators thereby allowing them to track the operations of the engine and subsystems.
-The subsystems include three gear boxes, two main lift rotors, and three uplink and downlink communication channels.
+A total of 460 channels fitted in the aircraft send real-time data to the ground station operators, which allow them to track the operations of the engine and subsystems.
+The subsystems include three gear boxes, two main lift rotors and three uplink and downlink communication channels.

 Sensors and radars